Sponsor. Junior Senator for New Jersey. Democrat.

 Agreed To (Simple Resolution) — Feb 26, 2015

 Agreed To (Simple Resolution) — Feb 29, 2016

 Companion Bill — Agreed To

 S.Res.
-84 is a simple resolution in the United States Congress.
+84 (114th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.